 North Monterey County High School Athletic Program to possibly scale back

-CASTROVILLE CA. - Sports in a high school in a local district could be scaled back.
+CASTROVILLE Calif. - Sports in a high school in a local district could be scaled back.
 North Monterey County High School parents and students are not happy about the status of the athletic program currently.
 They are worried about the current state and future of the athletic department.

 Sandra Ruiz is a parent.
 Her son goes to North Monterey County High School and she is not happy about what she says is a scaling back.